Viktor Kosenko: Kyiv

 Creative conflicts with the new Stalin regime prompted his move to Kyiv, where he was offered a position at the Mykola Lysenko Institute of Music and Drama as a chamber musician and musical analyst in 1929, followed by a promotion to music professor in 1932.
 Kosenko originally taught piano and chamber ensemble classes, and a year later, he also began teaching a specialized course on analysis of form in both the historical-theoretical and compositional departments.
 The school was later reorganized, the music classes being transferred to the Kyiv Conservatory, where he taught from 1934 to 1937, while the rest of the school became the National University of Theatre, Film and TV.
 However, during this time, he did not abandon his performing and composing activity, which he loved so much.

 He was often invited to be in the juries of musical performance competitions as a well-known performer and respected pedagogue.
 This included a trip to Moscow in 1931, Kharkiv in 1933, and Leningrad in 1934.
 This period became a time of mature work for Kosenko, who had established himself in the world of Soviet music.
 His output began to include new genres, particularly his Heroic Overture for symphony orchestra.
 Kosenko also arranged Ukrainian folk songs and in 1936, the first compilation of Soviet folk songs was arranged with his participation.

 Kosenko spent most of his life in Zhytomyr, living in poverty, to which he seemed largely indifferent.
-After being persuaded by the Soviet government of the time to share his living quarters with members of other families, and frequently bringing in people from the streets to whom he gave food and money, he was given a small three-room apartment on the second floor of an old building at Mikhaila street in Kyiv, to where they all moved thanks to his wife's insistent requests to the Soviet Ukrainian Government in order to recognize Kosenko's efforts in popularizing genuine Ukrainian nationalist music.
+After being persuaded by the Soviet government of the time to share his living quarters with members of other families, and frequently bringing in people from the streets to whom he gave food and money, he was given a small three-room apartment on the second floor of an old building at Mikhaila street in Kyiv, to where they all moved thanks to his wife's insistent requests to the Soviet Ukrainian Government in order to recognize Kosenko's efforts in popularizing genuine Ukrainian national music.
 Finally in 1938, the sick Kosenko was personally awarded the Order of the Red Banner of Labour by the first secretary of the Communist Party of Ukraine, Nikita Khrushchev.

 Despite the medical treatment that he was receiving at the time, Kosenko lived for only 42 years, dying on 3 October 1938 of kidney cancer, a condition apparently linked to the unsanitary conditions in which he and his family had lived for so long.
-He was buried at the Baikove Cemetery in Kyiv.
 His wife Angelina continued to promote his music long after his death.
 Kosenko left for posterity his unfinished opera Marina, and dozens of works such as his Twenty-four Pieces for Children, Op.
 25, composed in 1936, a treasury of teaching which made Kosenko one of the first successful Soviet Ukrainian composers in children's music.